ryppl/boost-history/committee/exceptions/deprecating-exception-specs.rst

 paragraph in this section is accounted for (even those that have not changed), to ease review.
 Editorial notes are :ed:`[Yellow]` and will describe, e.g., when specific paragraphs have been moved.
-The paragraphs are numbered as in the working paper, but are ordered as they should appear after the following edits are applied.
+The paragraphs are numbered with old and new numbers (old/new), where the old numbers refer to the current working paper and the new numbers refer to the desired paragraph numbers after this paper is applied to the working paper.

-  1 A function declaration lists exceptions that its function might directly or indirectly throw by using an *exception-specification* as a suffix of its declarator.
+  :del:`1`/:ins:`1` A function declaration lists exceptions that its function might directly or indirectly throw by using an *exception-specification* as a suffix of its declarator.
   :raw-html:`<span class="ins">A function is said to <i>allow</i> an